 - 4. Project Selection: The RDA Board of Directors will make the final selection of projects identified for a conditional commitment of funding. - 5.
 Funding Award: The funding award process will be carried out in two subparts as follows: - i.
 Conditional Commitment Period: The RDA will issue a Conditional Commitment letter to those applications that are selected for funding by the RDA Board of Directors.
-The Conditional Commitment letter between the RDA and the applicant will contain the covenants, terms and conditions upon which the RDA will provide financial assistance for the proposed project once financial, legal, regulatory, and design approvals are obtained.
-The Conditional Commitment Period will be determined on a case-by-case basis depending on the project's scope and timeline. - ii.
+The Conditional Commitment letter between the RDA and the applicant will contain the general covenants, terms and conditions upon which the RDA will provide financial assistance for the proposed project once financial, legal, regulatory, and design approvals are obtained.
+During the Conditional Commitment Period, terms and conditions may be refined based on updated project information (i.e. project costs, terms of other financing, etc.).
+The length of the Conditional Commitment Period will be determined on a case-by-case basis depending on the project's scope and timeline. - ii.
 Firm Commitment & Loan Closing: Projects that successfully meet conditions will be invited to execute a Letter of Commitment that finalizes the loan terms, subject to a set of conditions precedent to closing.